fenago/python-networking-sysadmins/scripting/lab_guides/Lab_2.md

-In this section, we\'re going to learn how Python[]{#id325818598 .indexterm} handles exceptions.
+In this section, we\'re going to learn how Python handles exceptions.
 But first, what is an exception?
 An exception is an error that occurs during program execution.
 Whenever any error occurs, Python generates an exception that will be handled using a `try…except` block.
 Some exceptions can\'t be handled by